Charlotte Greene - Obituary

 Greene, Charlotte

-Charlotte H. Greene, 94, of Boynton Beach, FL, died September 11.
+Charlotte H. Greene, 94, Boynton Beach, FL, died September 11, 2020.
 She was the wife of Wick Greene, who predeceased her.
-Born in New Haven, she was the daughter of the late Jack A. and Belle (Spector) Halprin.
+Born in New Haven, CT, she was the daughter of the late Jack A. and Belle (Spector) Halprin.
 Sister of the late Edward Halprin and his wife Gail Halprin.
-She is survived by her children, James Astrachan of Baltimore, MD and Susan Gamon of Boynton Beach, FL; daughter-in-law Patricia Astrachan; her grandchildren, Mark Astrachan and his wife Jaime, Joshua Gamon, and Tracy Amtmann and her husband Brian; her great-grandchildren, Josie, Lexi, Lilly, and Andrew and several nieces, nephews, step-children, brothers-in-law, sisters-in-law, two great-granddogs, several great-grandcats, a clutch of great-grandchicks, and friends in Florida and Connecticut.
+She is survived by her children, James Astrachan of Baltimore, MD and Susan Gamon of Boynton Beach, FL; daughter-in-law Patricia Astrachan; her grandchildren, Mark Astrachan and his wife Jaime, Joshua Gamon, and Tracy Amtmann and her husband Brian; her great-grandchildren, Josie, Lexi, Lilly, and Andrew and several nieces, nephews, step-children, brothers-in-law, sisters-in-law, two great granddogs, several great grandcats and a clutch of great grandchicks and friends in Florida and Connecticut.